-Thanks to the generous individuals that guided the Theater though the decades, The Paramount is again a gathering place for Charlottesville and the region.
+Thanks to the generous individuals who guided the Theater through the decades, The Paramount is again a gathering place for Charlottesville and the region.
 Because of the efforts of so many – the architects, engineers, contractors, contributors, staff, volunteers, and of course the wonderful community who has shown such enduring support – The Paramount Theater is not only a place to remember the past, but to celebrate the future.

 Share your Story

 We are always searching for people who attended The Paramount when it opened!
-Do you know someone who would be willing to interviewed about their experiences The Paramount?
+Do you know someone who would be willing to be interviewed about their experiences at The Paramount?
 We’d love to get some of these great stories and photos!
 Email email@example.com